sbs384/RigHt/README.md

 We follow [RBAR](https://github.com/Ba1Jun/BioReQA) to process data.
 The dataset and scripts can be found in their repo.

 ## Models
-Due to the lack of mlm head parameters in biobert-base-cased-v1.1 we mix the biobert-base-cased-v1.1 and biobert-base-cased-v1.2 for the training process on ReQA BioASQ datasets using InTeR and DRIve mechanism.
+Due to the lack of mlm head parameters in biobert-base-cased-v1.1 we mix the biobert-base-cased-v1.1 and biobert-base-cased-v1.2 for the training process on ReQA BioASQ datasets using the InTeR and DRIve mechanism.
 The mix process is realized by running the script "tools/mix_model.ipynb".

 ## Example
 We show the example of running scripts on SQuAD dataset.

-### Convert the SQuAD dataset for training
+#### 1. Convert the SQuAD dataset for training
 Run the script "examples/retriever/SQuAD/convert.ipynb".

-### Train the basic dual-encoder
+#### 2. Train the basic dual-encoder
 Run the script "scripts/squad/0_base_prepare.sh".

-### Obtain hard examples.
+#### 3. Obtain hard examples.
 Run the script "scripts/squad/1_min_hard_neg".

-### Train the cross-encoder to rectify the mislabeling of false negative samples.
+#### 4. Train the cross-encoder to rectify the mislabeling of false negative samples.
 Run the script "scripts/squad/2_cross_rerank".

-### Utilize both InTeR and DRIve mechanism to enhance the training of the dual-encoder model with hard negative samples.
+### 5. Utilize both InTeR and DRIve mechanism to enhance the training of the dual-encoder model with hard negative samples.
 Run the script "scripts/squad/adv_kd_final".

 ## License and Disclaimer